Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for combinatorial translation surfaces via triangulated surfaces

 \subsection{Lower genus triangulated surface from parallelogram decomposition}

-In \cref{6.4}, we constructed a parallelogram decomposition for combinatorial translation surfaces.
-The goal of this section is to apply this decomposition to $S_X$ and show that for most of these parallelograms, vertices, edges and triangular faces in the parallelogram are mapped under $f$ to a small neighborhood of vertices, edges and triangular faces in an isomorphic parallelogram in $S_Y$.
-As a consequence, we will see that the part of $S_X$ on which $f$ is not close to a simplicial isomorphism is a lower genus surface.
+In \cref{6.4}, we constructed a parallelogram decomposition for locally bounded combinatorial translation surfaces.
+In this section, we apply this decomposition to $S_X$.
+We show that $f$ is close to a simplicial isomorphism on most of the parallelograms.
+As a consequence, we show that the part of $S_X$ on which $f$ is not close to a simplicial isomorphism is a lower genus surface.